Renewalists believe these gifts are for today. This is an old-fashioned Bible study, word by word. line upon line. I thoroughly revised this post.

 6:

-“workings”: it comes from the noun energēma.
+“work”: it comes from the noun energēma.
 Yes, it is related our word energy (though the Greek noun energeia is the real source of our English word).
 Adding the suffix ma– means “the result of,” so the result of working, operating or acting.
-It means the works of something as in results of working.
+It means the results of working.
 But as usual, let’s not over-analyze the parts of the word.
 To a first-century Corinthian it is a sure thing that he just heard it as “workings.”
 BDAG: it is an activity that impacts on another.

 Some theology: Above are three great verses on the activity of the Father, the Son, and the Holy Spirit.
 The Triunity is not an abstract doctrine, but the three persons want to invade your space and gift you, so that you can reach people.